-Risk: The investment objectives, or views on decisions such as gearing, discount management , dividend policy, of existing shareholders may not coincide with those of the board leading investors to sell the ordinary shares; communication gaps resulting from a switch from in person meetings to virtual dialogue as a result of restrictions imposed by local government in response to COVID.
+Risk: The investment objectives, or views on decisions such as gearing, discount management, dividend policy, of existing shareholders may not coincide with those of the board leading investors to sell the ordinary shares; communication gaps resulting from a switch from in person meetings to virtual dialogue as a result of restrictions imposed by local government in response to COVID board.
+Shareholders are actively encouraged to make their views known.